SupraSummus/ipfs-api-mount/README.md

 Mount IPFS directory as local FS.

-go-ipfs daemon has this function but as of version 0.4.11 it's slow.
+go-ipfs daemon has this function but as of version 0.4.15 it's slow.
 `ipfs-api-mount` aims to be more efficient.
-For sequential access to random data it's ~4 times slower than `ipfs cat`.
+For sequential access to random data it's ~3 times slower than `ipfs cat` but also ~20 times faster than `cat`ing files mounted by go-ipfs.

 It's supposed that FS mounted by go-ipfs daemon is slow because of file structure being accessed in every read.
 By adding caching one can improve